UNICORE-EU/unicore-docs/source/gettingstarted.rst

 For more complex cases, here are a few starting points:

-1. for each target resource (e.g. a compute cluster) you need a :ref:`TSI <tsi>` and a :ref:`UNICORE/X<unicorex>`.
+1. For each target resource (e.g., a compute cluster), you need a :ref:`TSI <tsi>` and a :ref:`UNICORE/X <unicorex>`.

-   The TSI is deployed on the cluster login node(s), while UNICORE/X requires a VM or server, UNICORE/X should NOT be run on a machine where users can log in.
+   The TSI is deployed on the cluster's login node(s).
+UNICORE/X, in contrast, should run on a separate server or virtual machine.

+   UNICORE/X should **not** be run on a system where users can log in.

-2. we strongly recommend running a :ref:`Gateway <gateway>`, one for all of an institution/company's UNICORE services is enough.
-This will shield the services from direct external access for added security.
+2. We strongly recommend running a :ref:`Gateway <gateway>`.

+   One gateway is sufficient for all UNICORE services at an institution or company.

+   This component shields backend services from direct external access, providing an important layer of security.

-3. For the services (except TSI where this is optional), you will need server certificate(s) from a CA (similar to a web server)
+3. For the services (except TSI, where this is optional), you will need server certificate(s) issued by a trusted Certificate Authority (CA), similar to what is used for web servers.

-4. for multi-site workflows, you will need a :ref:`Registry <registry>` and a :ref:`Workflow service <workflow>`
+4. For multi-site workflows, you will need a :ref:`Registry <registry>` and a :ref:`Workflow service <workflow>`.

 .. raw:: html